Air France Business Class from Paris-Boston 777-200

 Boarding the Flight

 Boarding the 777-200 was a fun discovery.
 Thanks to Seat Guru I had chosen a perfect single seat for myself, seat 03A.
-I was comfortable immediately, and I love these little cubbies under the monitor to put your feet up, which I found very relaxing after a week of pounding the pavement in Rome.
+I was comfortable immediately, and I love these little cubbies under the monitor to put your feet up, which I found very relaxing after a week of pounding the cobblestones in Rome.

 Immediately after takeoff, the drinks started coming, and the menu came around, and they passed out the cutest amenity bags (which I forgot to take a photo of).
 We were offered a choice of three colors: aqua, khaki, and dark blue.
 They were very soft like suede and contained a comb, shoehorn, toothbrush/toothpaste, eye mask, earphone covers, and 2 little samples of Clarins moisturizer and lipbalm.